 Children dependent on an individual who has limited leave to remain in the UK Many of the long-term visas under UK immigration rules allow candidates below the age of 18 years to enter the UK.

-Children depending on an EEA national exercising EC treaty rights in the UK All children of an EEA national with treaty rights in the UK are permitted to join their parent/s in the UK.
-This is valid for all children up to the age of 21years who are not married or not having their own independent family.
+Children depending on an EEA national exercising EC treaty rights in the UK are permitted to join their parents in the UK.
+This is valid for all children up to the age of 21years who are not married or do not have their own independent families.